orchestracities/ngsi-timeseries-api/docs/manuals/admin/installing.md

 - To start a single worker without Supervisor, just override the Docker entry point with: `python wq up`.

+You can find an example docker compose [here](https://raw.githubusercontent.com/orchestracities/ngsi-timeseries-api/master/docker/docker-compose.wq.yml).

 ## Deploy QuantumLeap in Kubernetes

-To deploy QuantumLeap services in Kubernetes, you can leverage the Helm Charts in [this repository](https://smartsdk-recipes.readthedocs.io/en/latest/data-management/quantumleap/readme/).
+To deploy QuantumLeap services in Kubernetes, you can leverage the Helm Charts in [this repository](https://github.com/orchestracities/charts).

 In particular you will need to deploy: